 Strasburg, North Dakota

-Lawrence Welk is North Dakota's favorite son, a local boy who made it big.
-He was born on the outskirts of Strasburg in a sod house and -- though North Dakotans may deny it -- hated the place.
-He hated farming, hated his parents, and for all we know hated North Dakota.
-The sixth of nine children, he essentially sold himself into paternal slavery to pay back $400 he borrowed to buy his first accordion.
+Lawrence Welk is one of North Dakota's favorite sons, a local boy who made it big.
+He was born on the outskirts of Strasburg in a sod house and -- though North Dakotans may not like to hear it -- hated the place.
+He hated farming, hated his parents, and for all we know he hated North Dakota.
+The sixth of nine children, he essentially sold himself into slavery to his Dad to pay back $400 he borrowed to buy his first accordion.
 He left home for good on his 21st birthday and never looked back, playing weddings and radio barn dances until, in 1955, he finally debuted on national TV.
-His parents weren't around to appreciate it; they had been dead for 15 years.
+His parents weren't around to see it; they had been dead for 15 years.

-Lawrence's birthplace, officially known as the Ludwig & Christina Welk Farmstead, is nestled among wheat fields north of town, out in the middle of nowhere (as are most North Dakota attractions) but fairly easy to find.
+Lawrence's birthplace, officially known as the Ludwig and Christina Welk Farmstead, is nestled among wheat fields north of town, but fairly easy to find.
 A boom box sits in a window of the farmstead barn, pumping out happy accordion music.
 All you have to do is turn off Highway 83 and follow your ears.

 In fact, Lawrence never visited at the bandstand and never saw the years of effort that his neighbors and friends put into restoring his birthplace.
 He often donated money to Strasburg, but specifically requested that none of it go to the farmstead restoration.
 He was invited many times to view the work in progress, but refused every offer.
 He died in 1992 in sunny, southern California, the year the restoration was completed.
 It is not recorded that he cared.

-The Welk Farmstead and outhouse is run by Edna Schwab, LW's niece, one of eight volunteers who work in shifts at the place.
-Edna is very serious and dedicated.
-She's still pissed at Nancy Kassebaum for shooting down the farmstead's $500,000 Congressional appropriation restoration request (in fact, she only refers to Kassebaum as "the other Senator from Kansas").
-But her anger turns to joy when she shows you three US maps covered with hundreds of colored pushpins.
-The pins mark the home towns of every visitor to the Lawrence Welk Birthplace for the past three years (averaging over 7,000 annually), and show that the heaviest concentration of Lawrence Welk groupies comes from -- surprise -- North Dakota, then sweeps south and east in a belt across southwestern Minnesota and Iowa.
-Big fan clusters can also be seen near San Francisco and Los Angeles.
+The farmstead proudly displays three U.S. maps covered with hundreds of colored pushpins.
+The pins mark the home towns of every visitor to the Lawrence Welk Birthplace for the past three years.
+When we visited, the pins averaged over 7,000 annually, and showed that the heaviest concentration of Lawrence Welk fans came from -- no surprise -- North Dakota, then swept south and east in a belt across southwestern Minnesota and Iowa.
+Big fan clusters could also be seen near San Francisco and Los Angeles.

-It's hard to believe that several thousand people come here every year.
-The place is deserted.
-We made the mistake of mentioning that to Edna, and added that some of the buildings must get dusty, unused as they are, over the course of a summer.
+It was hard for us to believe that several thousand people came to the farmstead every year.
+The place was deserted.
+We mentioned that to Edna Schwab, one of Lawrence's nieces, and made the mistake of adding that some of the buildings must get dusty, unused as they are, over the course of a summer.
 "You don't think they're clean?" she cried, her face horrorstruck.
 "We always try to keep the place clean."
 "No, no," we quickly replied.
 "It's clean.
 It's very clean."
-We had forgotten the North Dakotan obsession with tidiness.

-It's tempting to speculate that the emptiness at the Welk Farmstead means something: a passing of the torch to a new generation of livelier musicians, a sign that old mega-celebrities do indeed fade away.
-But no. It has always been empty here.
+It's tempting to assume that the emptiness at the Welk Farmstead means something significant: a passing of the torch to a new generation of livelier musicians, a sign that old mega-celebrities do indeed fade away.
+But maybe we just visited on a slow day.